utec-cs2901-2019-2/easy-exam-grupo-iii/docs/user-stories.md

 - As a Student, I can rate problems based on their difficulty
 - As a Student, I can comment on problems for other users to see

-[Epic] As a Student, I can view my current courses so that I can access them separately.
+As a Student, I can view my current courses so that I can access them separately.

 [Epic] As a Student, I can add new courses so that I can manage my EasyExam account easily.
 - As a Student, I can specify the keywords that describe my courses so that the service can accurately recommend me new questions.